robm9623/AndroidAppProject/README.md

 Changes:
 09/05/2024 Version 1.1 Outline Created
 09/19/2024 Version 1.2Wireframes Created
-09/26/2024 Version 1.3 Application is in coding stages Future Changes:
+09/26/2024 Version 1.3 Application is in coding stages MainActivity.kt is completed
+  Activity_main.xml is completed
+  dialog_add_homework.xml is completed

+Future Changes:
-10/02/24: Version 2.1 Application is fully coded 10/09/24: Version 2.2 Application is tested and debugging is completed if neccessary
+10/02/24: Version 2.1 Application is fully coded item_homework.xml is being worked on HomeworkAdapter.kt is being worked on
+10/09/24: Version 2.2 Application is tested and debugging is completed if neccessary

 Index